-The key players operating in the peer-to-peer carsharing market are Turo Inc., Social Car SL, GoMore ApS, SNCF Réseau Group, Getaround Inc., HyreCar Inc., Car Next Door Australia Pty.
-Ltd., Hiyacar Ltd., and JustShareIt Inc.
+Key players in the market include Turo Inc., Social Car SL, GoMore ApS, SNCF Réseau Group, Getaround Inc., HyreCar Inc., Car Next Door Australia Pty.
+Ltd., Hiyacar Ltd, JustShareIt Inc., and Zoomcar Inc.